feralaes/cdx2cea/README.md

 4. Install all the required and suggested packages listed in the [*DESCRIPTION*](https://github.com/feralaes/cdx2cea/blob/master/DESCRIPTION) file in the main folder of the repository
-    -   To install `dampack`, please follow these instructions:
+    -   To install `cdx2cea`, please follow these instructions:

 ``` r
 # Install development version from GitHub
 devtools::install_github("feralaes/cdx2cea")
 ```

-1. In RStudio, load all the functions and data from the repository by typing `devtools::load_all(".")`
+5. In RStudio, load all the functions and data from the repository by typing `devtools::load_all(".")`
-2. Run all the decision modeling modules in the analysis folder.
+6. Run all the decision modeling modules in the analysis folder.

 ## Use as an R package